 WFISD serves most of the Wichita Falls community, including elementary-aged children on Sheppard Air Force Base.

 A hallmark of WFISD is its strong community support from private and public foundations.
-Generous financial support from the West Foundation, the Priddy Foundation, the Perkins/Prothro Foundation and the WFISD Foundation underwrite unique opportunities in WFISD for students and faculty.
-These foundations provide classroom grants, funding for student activities and incentives for students and faculty.
+The West Foundation, the Priddy Foundation, the Perkins/Prothro Foundation and the WFISD Foundation provide generous financial support that underwrites unique opportunities for students and faculty.
+These foundations provide classroom grants and fund student activities and incentives for students and faculty.

 WFISD uses its own instructor-written curriculum that was created in 2013 by a team of its own teachers.
 It continues to be refined and adapted to promote high achievement.

-Two WFISD schools – Kirby Junior High and Hirschi High School – offer the rigorous International Baccalaureate program.
+Hirschi High School offers the rigorous International Baccalaureate program.
 WFISD schools also offer a broad range of Advanced Placement classes.
 Students have access to the popular dual enrollment program that allows them to take college classes in high school and earn credits for both.